keplerlab/enhant/docs/source/getting_started_in_2_mins.rst

 2. Click on the enhan(t) extension icon in the toolbar to activate the extension.
 All the icons (except the icon indicating power mode) will turn blue.

-3. To start the meeting - start capturing notes using Bookmark, Screenshot or Manual Notes icon or click on the record icon.
+3. To start the meeting - start capturing notes using Bookmark, Screenshot or Notes icon or click on the record icon.

+4. enhan(t) is voice enabled - Say "Take Screenshot" or "Bookmark Moment" to take a screenshot and bookmark important moment respectively.
+You can also click on the icon as mentioned in step 3.

-4. Select the text on the page and click on "Add Note" to add selected text as a note.
+5. Select the text on the page and click on "Add Note" to add selected text as a note.

-5. You can click the pencil icon to open up various annotation tools.
+6. You can click the pencil icon to open up various annotation tools.
    The functionality of different tools below:

    a.
 Pen icon to draw over the page (with color selection)